jlimsy/fruit-pos/README.md

 1. Owner has access to Owner tab in the navigation menu.
 2. Owner access allows the following features:
-   - Owner can view all orders.
+   - Owner can view all pending orders.
    - Owner can add new fruits into fruit inventory.
-   - Owner can view Sales Dashboard (in progress)
+   - Owner can view Sales Dashboard.

 ### Authentication User Story